sprice134/Chem-Buddy.github.io/PrivacyPolicy.md

 # Third-Party Advertisers
 We may use third-party advertising companies to serve ads when you visit the Application.
 These companies may use information about your visits to the Application and other websites that are contained in web cookies in order to provide advertisements about goods and services of interest to you.

+Currently, we are using Google Admobs.
+We encourage you to read their privacy policy in addition.
+If you do not agree to both of these policies, please do not access or use this application.

 # Affiliates
 We may share your information with our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.